zeroIndex0/WeaponCharger/README.md

 It does output what weapon was charged in the chat box, other than that it's very quiet.

-The download link can also be found here: http://www.esoui.com/downloads/info2063-WeaponCharger.html
+The download link can be found here: http://www.esoui.com/downloads/info2063-WeaponCharger.html